San Francisco Criminal Lawyer

-San Francisco criminal lawyer Peter Fitzpatrick has represented an enormous spectrum of clients facing a wide range of individual legal situations.
-Peter can provide expert advice and representation on matters from appeals to felony level criminal charges.
-The Law Office of Peter Fitzpatrick has assembled an experienced and capable team of investigators, jury consultants and other experts in the fifteen years of practice in San Francisco.
-This team is brought to bear for every client, providing a complete and well-rounded defense for every single client.
+San Francisco, CA -- (SBWIRE) -- 03/25/2013 -- San Francisco criminal lawyer Peter Fitzpatrick has a proven track record and an outstanding success rate.
+As a premiere San Francisco criminal lawyer, Peter Fitzpatrick has successfully represented the rights of hundreds of San Francisco defendants.
+When facing a criminal charge, San Francisco citizens need the best representation they can get.
+Peter Fitzpatrick has an unyielding devotion to his work as a San Francisco criminal lawyer and works tirelessly to ensure his clients remain free.
+Peter Fitzpatrick is an exceptional client advocate and has extensive experience in pre-trial negotiations and in practical courtroom work.
+Peter Fitzpatrick works to protect the rights, dignity and reputation of his defendants in and out of the courtroom.

-Peter Fitzpatrick understands the mental and emotional strain that comes with being the plaintiff or defendant in a criminal hearing.
-Peter works with every client, to ensure they have the best possible experience with the legal system.
-By keeping them informed and in the loop on every aspect of the case and treating them with the utmost respect, Peter ensures a smooth transition through legal proceedings..
-Peter Fitzpatrick offers free consultations for defendants in crimes as varied as white collar offenses, DUI and even murder and treats every client with professionalism and respect.
+In the case of felony charges, a San Francisco Criminal Lawyer is essential for a defendant who wants to ensure their rights remain intact.
+A proven success rate in the courtroom is an effective measure of an attorney’s understanding and talent working in the local courts.
+San Francisco criminal lawyer Peter Fitzpatrick has dozens of acquittals and dismissals on his extensive list of legal victories.
+If Peter can keep a case from reaching the courtroom, he will ensure a client’s rights are defended before it a case ever comes to trial.
+Peter understands the stress and embarrassment that comes with being the defendant of a major crime and treats every client with the utmost respect and courtesy.
+As a veteran San Francisco criminal lawyer with over 15 years of experience and forty cases tried to verdict, Peter Fitzpatrick is an effective answer for defendants seeking legal representation.

-For more information on San Francisco Criminal Lawyer Peter Fitzpatrick, click here.
+More information on San Francisco criminal lawyer Peter Fitzpatrick is available on his website, here.

 Law Office Of Peter Fitzpatrick